MichaelGrafnetter/active-directory-firewall/ADDS/README.md

 but this administrative template can be used independently of the tool.

 Additional RPC static ports can be set using built-in command line tools.
-In order to maintain uniform domain controllers configuration, these tools are recommended to be executed from startup scripts targeting DCs.
+In order to maintain uniform configuration across all domain controllers, these commands are recommended to be executed from startup scripts targeting DCs.

 The following RPC-based protocols are supported by the `DCFWTool`: